mashadaut/CandyShop/README.md

 -----------
 **CandyShop** is web application for information support of pastry shops - intermediaries.
-It helps to keep records of employees and residues of raw materials and productsIt is developed in C # in Microsoft Visual Studio 2017 using a data model designed in the same environment as well as using ASP.Net MVC technology.
+It helps to keep records of employees and residues of raw materials and products.
+It is developed in C # in Microsoft Visual Studio 2017 using a data model designed in the same environment as well as using ASP.Net MVC technology.

 Prerequisites
 -----------